-While I was traveling in Australia I was lucky enough to see a few species of Bearded Dragons, some while looking for them and sometimes while speeding along in a bus (well I think I saw them, its hard to tell for sure at 60mph!).
-It was great to see them in there natural enviroment.
+While I was travelling in Australia I was lucky enough to see a few species of Bearded Dragons, some while looking for them and sometimes while speeding along in a bus (well I think I saw them, it’s hard to tell for sure at 60mph!).
+It was great to see them in their natural environment.

 It may be more expensive to set up a vivarium with all its accessories and decor for Bearded Dragon than say a Leopard Gecko, but they are definitely worth it.
 Don’t get me wrong I really like leopard geckos too; they just aren’t as outgoing.

 So would I recommend a Bearded Dragon to a new reptile keeper?

 Quite simply YES!

 Need more info on how to care for Bearded Dragons?
 Please read my caresheet.